Kronuz/Xapiand/docs/_docs/reference-guide/monitoring.md

 ---
-title: Monitoring Xapiand
+title: Monitoring API
-short_title: Monitoring
 ---

-You can retrieve information about the server usage by using the `:metrics` endpoint.
+You can retrieve information about the Xapiand server usage by using the `:metrics` endpoint.

 This returns a [Prometheus](https://prometheus.io){:target="_blank"}
 compatible response with a bunch of useful metrics.